pagkly/Zed/Investopedia3/Overhang Definition.md

 ### Key Takeaways

--   Overhang is the total dilution for common shareholders due to employee stock option awards.
+-   Overhang is the total dilution for common shareholders due to [[Define Employee Stock Option (ESO)|employee stock option]] awards.
 It is generally expressed as a percentage.
 -   The higher the overhang number, the greater the risk.

 ## Reducing the Overhang Impact